 Meth is a very dangerous way to get high – the components used to make this highly-addictive stimulant range from innocuous to highly toxic and the effects meth has on the body are devastating.
 If you’ve been abusing meth, you may have initially gotten hooked on the extremely pleasurable feelings it provides.
 Soon, though, you needed more of the drug to induce the same effects, often staying up for days abusing meth, forgoing sleep and eating, totally lost in the high.
 You may have shied away from your friends who just didn’t understand the wonderful things meth was allowing you to do.
 Eventually, your social circle of friends and loved ones may have dwindled to the point at which you were left only with those with whom you got high.
 You may know this is no way to lead your life and you may not know how you can get out.

-Vantage Point of Northwest Arkansas has been helping children, teens, adults, and older adults recover from behavioral problems and chemical dependency for many years.
-Through our innovative approach to addiction treatment, people addicted to meth have emerged from our program sober and ready to embark upon a new life full of joy, sobriety, and hope.
+Vantage Point of Northwest Arkansas, located in Fayetteville, has been helping children, teens, adults, and older adults at our center recover from behavioral problems and chemical dependency for many years.
+Through our innovative approach to addiction rehab and treatment, people addicted to meth have emerged from our treatment center sober and ready to embark upon a new life full of joy, sobriety, and hope.

 How to Help a Loved One or Family Member Seek Treatment

-If you’ve been watching your loved one spiral downward into addiction to methamphetamines, the change in him or her is probably dramatic.
+If you’ve been watching your loved one spiral downward into addiction to methamphetamine, the change in him or her is probably dramatic.
 From weight loss so severe it leads to malnourishment to personality changes so intense you may not recognize your loved one, meth knows no bounds.
 As it ravaged your loved one’s body and mind, you may have stood by, unsure of what to do or how to fix this problem.
 There is hope.
-Here are some tips for guiding your loved one into treatment for meth addiction:
+Here are some tips for guiding your loved one into treatment and rehab at an addiction center for meth addiction: